 From its very inception, The Salvation Army adopted a quasi-military structure, being rooted in the militaristic spirit prevalent in the mid-1800s when William and Catherine Booth founded the organization.
 This organizational style has proven effective in making the Army a highly disciplined and mobile organization, able to respond quickly and efficiently to human need whenever and wherever it arises.

 The Salvation Army Officers (holding the ranks for Lieutenant, Captain, Major, Lt.
-Colonel, Colonel, Commissioner, and our International Leader, the General) are ordained pastors and are the leaders of our Worship and Community Centers.
+Colonel, Colonel, Commissioner, and our International Leader, the General) are ordained pastors and are the leaders of our Area Command and Corps Community Center.
 Church members are called Soldiers, being easily identified by their navy blue uniforms, and we refer to our churches as Corps.

 The Salvation Army is a Christian ministry that provides services to anyone regardless of religion or beliefs.
 We are called to serve in Christ’s name without discrimination and value each person as God’s creation who is loved beyond measure.